flipz357/S3BERT/README.md

 ## Full example with AMR

-In our paper, we define metrics between abstract meaning representations (AMRs) such that we can measure, e.g., coreference or quantification similarity of sentences via their AMR graphs.
+In our paper, we define metrics between abstract meaning representations (AMRs) such that we can measure, e.g., coreference or quantification similarity of sentences and see how these sub-similarities modulate the overall similarity.

 ### Get our training data